eclipse-keyple/keyple-plugin-cardresource-java-lib/README.md

 ## Overview

-The **Keyple Card Resource Plugin** is an add-on to Keyple that utilizes the **Keyple Card Resource Service** to offer group reference based reader allocation mechanisms for an application.
+The **Keyple Card Resource Plugin** is a Keyple add-on that exposes the **Keyple Card Resource Service** as a pool plugin.

-This plugin facilitates the allocation of card readers to multiple applications and provides a centralized management of reader resources, ensuring optimal usage and performance of the available readers.
+This pool plugin facilitates the allocation of card readers to multiple applications and provides a centralized management of reader resources, ensuring optimal usage and performance of the available readers.

 With the **Keyple Card Resource Plugin**, applications can easily interact with card readers in a flexible and efficient way, without the need for complex resource allocation logic.